Predictability Over Speed

 What DOES NOT change for you and your team is your predictability of delivery.
 Your team of 5 engineers still delivers 12 stories per sprint.
 So, with a 200-story backlog, it will now take 200 / 12 = 16.6 (or 17) sprints to complete the work.

 I’ve personally used this process with several teams to great success.
 I’ve found that, quite reliably, any team I join I can measure what their consistent output is after about 3 sprints.
-The rest is a test of your communication skills.
-The biggest hurdle is often navigating the disconnect between the wishes of management and the reality of the team’s output.
-I won’t get into identifying and resolving bottlenecks here which can help improve things, but suffice it to say, all things being as they are a team will produce a consistent output over time.
+The rest is a test of your communication & collaboration skills.